chengchengcode/ALMA-data-reduction-tips/README.md

 1, run script_for_pi.py in the CASA with recommended version in the QA report, or readme.txt.
 For the CASA version above 4.2.2, it works good.

+Here is a website for different casa pipeline versions: https://almascience.eso.org/processing/science-pipeline

+In my case, ome of them work in my linux, while some of them work in my mac.
+Some versions report error about pnglib or other lib problem in my linux.
+Almost every CASA version have different versions for el6, el7 of linux, or 10.11, 10.14 of mac, and make it take times to get the proper version for the pipeline.
+Sometimes the raw data downloaded is not complete, then the pipeline will report errpr.
+And sometimes, even when I use the right CASA version with the same release numbers, the pipeline still not work, no idea why.
+I have tried several CASA 4.2.2 versions, but none of them works to reduce the 2013.1.xxx data.

 2, EA, EU and US ARC can provide calibrated measurement sets obtained from script_for_pi.py .

 We can either submit a ticket to ALMA helpdesk through EA: https://www2.nao.ac.jp/~eaarc/DATARED/calibrated_ms_request.html